 Size and Weight Comparison

-Size of a lens is an important deciding factor when comparing two lenses.Sigma 70mm F2.8 DG Macro is the longer of the two lenses at 106mm.
-The Nikon Micro-60mm f2.8D with a length of 75mm is 31mm shorter.
-Besides being longer, the Sigma 70mm F2.8 DG Macro also has a larger diameter of 71mm compared to Nikon Micro-60mm f2.8D's 70mm diameter.
+The size of a lens is a crucial factor to consider when comparing two lenses.
+Sigma 70mm F2.8 DG Macro is the longer of the two lenses at 106mm.
+The Nikon Micro-60mm f2.8D with a length of 75mm, is 31mm shorter.
+Besides being longer, the Sigma 70mm F2.8 DG Macro also has a larger diameter of 71mm compared to the Nikon Micro-60mm f2.8D's 70mm diameter.

-Below you can find the dimension and weight table of the 'Macro Prime Lenses in Nikon F (FX) Mount for size comparison purposes.
+Below you can find the dimension and weight table of the Macro Prime Lenses in Nikon F (FX) Mount for size comparison purposes.

 Lens Mounts

-Both Sigma 70mm F2.8 DG Macro and Nikon Micro-60mm f2.8D has the same Nikon F (FX) lens mount.
+Both the Sigma 70mm F2.8 DG Macro and the Nikon Micro-60mm f2.8D has the same Nikon F (FX) lens mount.
 Some of the latest released cameras that are compatible with the Nikon F (FX) lenses are Nikon D6, Nikon D780 and Nikon D3500.

 Sigma 70mm F2.8 DG Macro is also available in Canon EF , Sigma SA and Sony E mounts.